 Adverse Childhood Experiences

-4-year-old brunette Latina girl with glasses represents mistreatment and physical abuse in her teddy bear with bandages on her head
+4-year-old brunette Latina girl with mistreatment on her teddy bear with bandages on its head

 Adverse Childhood Experiences (ACEs) refer to traumatic or stressful events occurring during childhood that can have negative impacts on a person’s physical and mental health later in life.
 These experiences can include various forms of abuse, neglect, and household dysfunction.
 The original ACEs study conducted by the Centers for Disease Control and Prevention (CDC) and Kaiser Permanente in the 1990s identified ten types of adverse childhood experiences: